90 541 151 7938 info@etd-travel.com

 The sacred area around Balıklı göl in Urfa

-The Bazars of Gaziantep and Urfa
+The Bazars of Urfa

-UNESCO Gobeklitepe and Karahantepe
+Gobeklitepe and Karahantepe (UNESCO)

 Ancient Mardin -city of tolerance-

-Deyrulzafaran Monastery
+The Deyrulzafaran Monastery

 Dara- a city in the rocks – known as Ephesus of southeastern Turkey